3 Simple Ways to Hang Christmas Stockings With NO Hangers or Nails

 It’s playground physics we all learned on the teeter totter — the further back you sit, the more weight you can lift.
 To Mr. Toler, my 7th grade science teacher, who is shaking his head in despair and resignation: Yes, it’s lever and torque.
 But, really we all know it as teeter totter physics, right?

 When my stockings easily fit within the space, I just use a twist tie to attached each stocking loop to the rod.

 But when my grouping outgrows the allocated width, then I like to tie the stockings to the rod with ribbon staggering the length of ribbon to vary the heights.

 2) Easy Solution:

 Eliminate the stocking holders altogether and DIY a stocking stealth shelf

 (and try saying that 3 times real fast)

 It’s a thin shelf that sits on your mantel disappearing in all that holiday finery.

 I scored a long shelf with 3 trimmed sides at the ReStore for $2.
-A piece of MDF cut at the home improvement store would be just as good.
-Sand down the edges.
-Or for bonus points, add some thin trim to finish the 3 outside edges.
+A piece of MDF or wood of your choice cut at the home improvement store would be just as good.

 We have an outlet recessed in the center of our mantel, so we cut out a space for that.